ChristopherLi05/CSC207-Project/README.md

 - As a user, I want to be able to practice scoring hands without time pressure, so I can get more familiar with the scoring system

 **Max User Story**
-- As a user, I want to be able to login to my account to keep track of progress
+- As a user, I want to be able to login to my account, so I can keep track of my progress